 Another aspect that can save costs in the long run, is the lifetime of tools.
 A frequently mentioned advantage of rotary screen printing is that the lifespan of screens is relatively high.
 Although the equipment investment for a rotary screen printing process is higher, less downtime and lower start-up costs result in a much higher lifespan of screens and thus lower costs in the long run.

 Logically, a higher lifespan means that screens don’t need to be replaced as often.
 This reduces machine downtime, which in turn saves costs in the long run.
-Therefore, lifespan is a very important factor when selecting a screen printing technique for your Printed Electronics.
+Therefore, lifespan is a very important factor when selecting a screen printing technique for your Industrial Printing line.

 5. Integrating for Various Purposes